-Practical for Week 21, beginning 15 September 2008
+Practical for Week 21, beginning 21 September 2009

 Hand in your solutions to this practical before lunch time on your next practical day, correctly packaged in a transparent folder with your cover sheets.
+Unpackaged and late submissions will not be accepted - you have been warned.
 Please do NOT come to a practical and spend the first hour printing or completing solutions from the previous week's exercises.
 Since the practical will have been done on a group basis, please hand in one copy of the cover sheet for each member of the group.
 These will be returned to you in due course, signed by the marker.
 Please make it clear whose folder you have used for the electronic submission, for example g03A1234.
 Lastly, please resist the temptation to carve up the practical, with each group member only doing one task.
 The group experience is best when you discuss each task together.